sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/traffic_sign.md

 <br/>

 ### <a id="histogram-of-unique-examples">Histogram of Training Examples</a>
 Histogram of 43 classes for training dataset with their number of examples for Traffic Signs Classification before and after equalization by adding transformated images from original dataset is shown on the figure below.
+After equalization, training dataset has increased up to **86989 examples**.

 ![Histogram of 43 classes](https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision/blob/master/images/histogram_of_43_classes.png)